Sparks with Exchange SE & SharePoint Server

 Who is this combination for?

-Your own or hosted Exchange and SharePoint (Exchange Server, SharePoint Server or compatible hosted services) are often used in public authorities, mid-sized companies or data centres – without full Microsoft 365 or without Teams.
+Exchange Server / Exchange SE and SharePoint Server are often used in public authorities, mid-sized companies or data centres – without full Microsoft 365 or without Teams.
 Sparks provides the missing communication layer: video, chat and channels, displayed with your calendar and files.

 -